Basic Cataloging in Alma

 - Temporary Item policy – Enter the temporary item policy that should be used when circulating the material.

-3. When the item workform is complete, click Save and Edit to save and stay on the record, or click Save to save and return to the metadata editor.
+- When the item work form is complete, click Save and Edit to save and stay on the record, or click Save to save and return to the Metadata Editor.
 Save and Edit is very useful if you have notes or enumeration/chronology that you need to enter on other tabs of the item record.

-4. Once you have saved the item record, the cataloging is complete.
-You can now release your records from the Metadata Editor by selecting the menu, Record Actions, and clicking Release Record.
+- Once you have saved the item record, the cataloging is complete.
+You can now release your records from the Metadata Editor by clicking the Record Actions menu and selecting Release Record.

 Related Trainings: